Running an ONNX Model on Infernet

 Inspect the Anvil node

-Node on port 4000
+and an Infernet Node on port 4000

 .

-By default, the anvil-node
+By default, the infernet-anvil

 (opens in a new tab) image used deploys the Infernet SDK (opens in a new tab) and other relevant contracts for you: